How to Lay Bricks: A Guide for Beginners

 Bricks are strong, fire-resistant, and they do not emit any volatile gasses like many other building materials that have been used in the past or are still used today.

 Bricks are one of the most durable materials used for building.
 A brick can last 500 years or more, depending on things like environmental factors which could make that number more or less.

-How to lay bricks is something that is usually left up to the masons.
-However, it is possible for an amateur to do it on their own with the right tools and instructions.
-Keep reading for a beginner's guide on how to lay bricks.
+How to lay bricks is something that is usually left up to the bricklayers.
+But it is possible for an amateur to some minor work on their own with the right tools and instructions.
+Keep reading for a beginner’s guide on how to lay bricks.

 1. Mix the Mortar